Examples¶

 VC1_bulk.out and

 VC1_bulk.dat).
-The section was computed with VERTEX and plotted with PSSECT.¶
+The section was computed with vertex and

 Fig. 11 Stability field(s) of the observed VC1_bulk garnet + biotite + ilmenite + muscovite + staurolite +